wd5gnr/verifla/README.md

 8. Once running you can use the original Java program to create a .v file you will need to simulate or the C program (la2vcd) to create a .vcd you can read using a waveform viewer (like GTKWave)

 # Notes about using GTKWave
 The C program creates a simple dump that has the entire capture data and also each byte captured.
-You can supress the bytes (-W) or the aggregate (-B) if you like.
+You can suppress the bytes (-W) or the aggregate (-B) if you like.
 However, you really want to have the signals broken back out like they are in your code.

 Suppose you have 16-bits of data like this: counter8[7:0], led0, state[6:0]